noodldocs/noodldocs.github.io/2.4/nodes/visual/text-input.md

 ### Placement

 **Pos X**
 The X position of this node.
-Either relative to its parent's top left corner or relative to its layouted position depending on the _Position_ property.
+Either relative to its parent's top left corner or relative to its layout position depending on the _Position_ property.
 Can be specified in pixels or as a percentage of its parents width.

 **Pos Y**
 The Y position of this node.
-Either relative to its parent's top left corner or relative to its layouted position depending on the _Position_ property.
+Either relative to its parent's top left corner or relative to its layout position depending on the _Position_ property.
 Can be specified in pixels or as a percentage of its parents height.

 **Rotation**
 The rotation in degrees.